John C. Dvorak

-John C. Dvorak (/ˈdvɔːræk/; born 1952) is an American columnist and broadcaster in the areas of technology and computing.
-His writing extends back to the 1980s, when he was a regular columnist in a variety of magazines.
+John C. Dvorak (/ˈdvɔːræk/; born 1952) is an American writer and broadcaster in the areas of technology and personal computing.
+He has been a columnist for multiple magazines since the 1980s and has written or co-authored over a dozen how-to books on software and technology.
 He was vice president of Mevio, and has been a host on TechTV and TWiT.tv.
 He is currently a co-host of the No Agenda podcast.

 Early life

 Dvorak was born in 1952 in Los Angeles, California.
-The nephew of sociologist and creator of the Dvorak keyboard, August Dvorak, he graduated from the University of California, Berkeley with a degree in history, with a minor in chemistry.
+He is a nephew of sociologist August Dvorak, creator of the Dvorak keyboard.

 Writing career

 Periodicals

 Dvorak started his career as a wine writer.

 He has written for various publications, including InfoWorld, PC Magazine (two separate columns since 1986), MarketWatch, BUG Magazine (Croatia), and Info Exame (Brazil).
 He has been a columnist for Boardwatch, Forbes, Forbes.com, MacUser, MicroTimes, PC/Computing, Barron's Magazine, Smart Business, and The Vancouver Sun.
 (The MicroTimes column ran under the banner Dvorak's Last Column.)
 He has written for The New York Times, Los Angeles Times, MacMania Networks, International Herald Tribune, The San Francisco Examiner and The Philadelphia Inquirer, among numerous other publications.

-On episode 524 of the No Agenda podcast, he mentioned that MarketWatch had "gotten rid of him" after Adam Curry made a suggestion for his next column.
-He did not give further details.

 Dvorak created a few tech running jokes.
 In episode 18 of TWiT (This Week in Tech) he claimed that, thanks to his hosting provider, he "gets no spam."

 Books

-Dvorak has written or co-authored over a dozen books, including Hypergrowth: The Rise and Fall of the Osborne Computer Corporation with Adam Osborne and Dvorak's Guide to Desktop Telecommunications in 1990, Dvorak's Guide to PC Telecommunications (Osborne McGraw-Hill, Berkeley, California, 1992), Dvorak's Guide to OS/2 (Random House, New York, 1993) with co-authors Dave Whittle and Martin McElroy, Dvorak Predicts (Osborne McGraw-Hill, Berkeley, California, 1994), Online!
+Dvorak has written or co-authored over a dozen books, including Hypergrowth: The Rise and Fall of the Osborne Computer Corporation with Adam Osborne and Dvorak's Guide to Desktop Telecommunications in 1990, Dvorak's Guide to PC Telecommunications (Osborne McGraw-Hill, Berkeley, California, 1992), Dvorak's Guide to OS/2 (Random House, New York, 1993) with co-authors David B. Whittle and Martin McElroy, Dvorak Predicts (Osborne McGraw-Hill, Berkeley, California, 1994), Online!
 The Book (Prentice Hall PTR, October, 2003) with co-authors Wendy Taylor and Chris Pirillo and his latest e-book is Inside Track 2013.

 Awards and honors

-The Computer Press Association presented Dvorak with the Best Columnist and Best Column awards.
-He was also the winner of the American Business Editors Association's national gold award in 2004 and 2005, for Best Online Columns of 2003 and 2004, respectively.

 He was the creator and lead judge of the Dvorak Awards (1992–1997).

 In 2001, he received the Telluride Tech Festival Award of Technology.

 He has received the title of Kentucky Colonel, the highest title of honor awarded by the Commonwealth of Kentucky.

 In July, 2016, Dvorak and co-host Adam Curry won the "Best Podcast" Podcast Award for No Agenda, in the News & Politics category.